LukeSmithxyz/emailwiz/README.md

 ```

 When prompted by a dialog menu at the beginning, select "Internet Site", then
-give your full domain without any subdomain, i.e. `lukesmith.xyz`.
+give your full domain without any subdomain, e.g. `lukesmith.xyz`.

+I'm glad to say that dozens, hundreds of people have now used it and there is a
+sizeable network of people with email servers thanks to this script.

 ## This script installs

 - **Postfix** to send and receive mail.
 - **Dovecot** to get mail to your email client (mutt, Thunderbird, etc.).
-- Config files that link the two above securely with native log-ins.
+- Config files that link the two above securely with native PAM log-ins.
 - **Spamassassin** to prevent spam and allow you to make custom filters.
 - **OpenDKIM** to validate you so you can send to Gmail and other big sites.
-- The required SSL certificates if not already present.
+- **Certbot** SSL certificates, if not already present.
 - **fail2ban** to increase server security, with enabled modules for the above
   programs.

-## This script does _not_
+## This script does _not_...

 - use a SQL database or anything like that.
 We keep it simple and use normal
   Unix system users for accounts and passwords.